tudrescu/kafka-wireshark-debug-workshop/README.md

 The demo uses versions of Wireshark and kafkacat not (yet) available in the standard package repositories.

-- the attached _Makefile_ will build several Docker containers with the required versions by downloading the source code and compiling the required binaries.
+- the attached _Makefile_ will build several Docker containers with the needed versions by downloading the source code and compiling the required binaries.
 - the [jSSLKeyLog](http://jsslkeylog.sourceforge.net/) Agent will also be built from source and the artifact saved in the _tools_ directory.
 The directory will then be mounted inside the Docker containers running the Kafka Broker(s) and the agent attached via

   ```text